currentxchange/purple-explainer/Legal/Disclaimer.md

 # Disclaimer

-"PURPLE or $PURPLE" refers to the cryptographic token found at address [purplepurple](https://wax.bloks.io/account/purplepurple) on the WAX blockchain, and any distinctions, restrictions, and terms defined for PURPLE also apply to the tokens BLUx or $BLUx [bluxbluxblux](https://wax.bloks.io/account/bluxbluxblux) and BLU or $BLUX [blublublublu](https://wax.bloks.io/account/blublublublu) and SOL
+"PURPLE" refers to the cryptographic token found at address [purplepurple](https://wax.bloks.io/account/purplepurple) on the WAX blockchain, and any distinctions, restrictions, and terms defined for PURPLE also apply to the tokens BLUx [bluxbluxblux](https://wax.bloks.io/account/bluxbluxblux) and BLU [blublublublu](https://wax.bloks.io/account/blublublublu) and [SOL](https://wax.simplemarket.io/trading/ft/currentxchng/SOL).
-"Purple" refers to the Positive Attention Economy that is a combination of PURPLE BLUx BLU and SOL "Current X Change", cXc refer to Current X Change LLC, registered in Maryland, USA.
+"Purple" refers to the Positive Attention Economy that is a combination of PURPLE, BLUx, BLU, and SOL.
+"Current X Change" and "cXc" refer to Current X Change LLC, registered in Maryland, USA.
 "Mapps", "mapp" and "cXc.world" refer to launched and planned mapping applications hosted on subdomains of https://cxc.world "Repo" refers to all documents in the same github repo this disclaimer.md is found.

 This is not an offer or solicitation to buy any digital assets or securities.
-PURPLE is a token whose functionality is integral to our applications as described in this paragraph.
+PURPLE is a token whose functionality is integral to our applications as described in this repo.
 Current X Change does not promise to to make money for its holders.
-PURPLE seeks to provide the owners (including earners and investors) the power to promote media and other informational content on the Mapps (Mapps meaning Mapping Applications produced by Current X Change LLC) defined in this [whitepaper](https://docs.google.com/document/d/1T2JH9J73WjgZ9-cULJAzrYvZzyPSXEA_fdgt21lHnDc/preview), including but not limited to cXc Music, cXc Video, cXc Lit, cXc Art, cXc News, cXc Games, cXc Ideas, cXc Solutions, and cXc Pueblo.
+PURPLE seeks to provide the owners (including earners and investors) the power to promote media and other informational content on the Mapps (Mapps meaning Mapping Applications produced by Current X Change LLC) defined in this [whitepaper](https://docs.google.com/document/d/1T2JH9J73WjgZ9-cULJAzrYvZzyPSXEA_fdgt21lHnDc/preview), including but not limited to cXc Music, cXc Video, cXc Scribe, cXc Art, cXc News, cXc Games, cXc Ideas, cXc Solutions, and cXc Pueblo.
 We make no claim or predictions of the future PURPLE price in this or any other content produced by Current X Change LLC, employees, or associates.

-We also make no effort to control or manipulate the market price of PURPLE on any markets, including but not limited to Alcor.exchange and Newdex.io, outside of the market orders described in [Exchange-Listing.md](../Exchange-Listing.md).
+cXc makes no effort to control or manipulate the market price of PURPLE o BLUx on any markets, but may engage in trading any of these tokens for any purpose at any time, including but not limited to Alcor.exchange and Newdex.io.
+Initial release market orders are described in [Exchange-Listing.md](../Exchange-Listing.md).
+Any trading is public knowledge via the [Team](https://github.com/currentxchange/WAX-accounts) accounts.

 If you choose to purchase PURPLE (PURPLE), you accept that you have read and agree to our token purchase agreement.